 Instead of slashing your marketing spend, this COVID19 induced recession presents a unique opportunity to take a fresh look at your strategy and realign your strategy to new market imperatives.

-The opportunity is to assess your dental office’s clients’ media habits or, in marketing language, re-assess what media your brand’s consumers are consuming during this COVID downturn.
+For the wise dentist, the opportunity is to assess your dental office’s clients’ media habits or, in marketing language, re-assess what media your brand’s consumers are consuming during this COVID downturn.

 Gather some surrogate information